 Google +1 Sees Surge in Placement on Web's Largest Sites, but Facebook Still Dominant Social Plug-In

 New BrightEdge SocialShare Analysis Examines Front Pages of Web’s Top 10,000 Sites And Shows Facebook “Like” Used Twice as Often, Despite 33 Percent Spike from Google +1

-Silicon Valley, Calif – July 8, 2011 – BrightEdge, the world’s first enterprise class SEO platform that helps brands rise above the increasing clutter on the Web, said an analysis of the front pages of the Web’s 10,000 largest sites shows a 33 percent spike in placement of the new Google +1 button in just the last few weeks.
+Silicon Valley, Calif – July 8, 2011 – BrightEdge, the world’s first enterprise class SEO platform that helps brands rise above the increasing clutter on the Web, said a site analysis of the front pages of the Web’s 10,000 largest sites shows a 33 percent spike in placement of the new Google +1 button in just the last few weeks.
 The report also shows that Facebook still enjoys a two-to-one lead in plug-in placement on these large sites over competing social networks.
 Nevertheless, the majority of brands today are still missing out on the massive traffic and engagement driver Facebook has become, as links to Facebook pages still appear on the front page of less than half of the web’s largest websites.